-Teaching, learning and student assessment

-Non-Compliant Partially Compliant

-Compliant
+Please tick or Teaching, lea lowing for: tudent assessment Non- Partially Compliant Compliant Ø

 3. Teaching Staff

 (ESG 1.5)

 - Fair, transparent and clear processes for the recruitment and development of the teaching staff are set up. - Teaching staff qualifications are adequate to achieve the objectives and planned learning outcomes of the study programme, and to ensure quality and sustainability of the teaching and learning. - The teaching staff collaborate in the fields of teaching and research within the HEI and with partners outside (practitioners in their fields, employers, and staff members at other HEIs in Cyprus or abroad). - Recognised visiting teaching staff participates in teaching the study programme. - The teaching staff is regularly engaged in professional and teaching-skills training and development. - Assessment of the teaching staff takes into account the quality of their teaching, their research activity, the development of their teaching skills and their mobility.